happygeneralist/ai-epistemic-reset/README.md

 ## Usage Modes

-### 1. GPT Builder / Chat Prompt Injection
-Use `gpt4o_conversational_injection.json` or `builder_ui_system_prompt_kit.txt` to:
-- Copy system prompts into GPT Builder UI
+### 1. Runtime Precision Reset (mid-session switch)
+Use `runtime_precision_mode_reset.json` if:
+- You want to activate precision mode **during a live conversation**
+- You need to stop simplification, tone smoothing, or inference **on demand**
+- You want a mode that persists until explicitly exited

+**How to use:**
-- Paste into ChatGPT to change tone mid-session
+- Paste into ChatGPT or another assistant mid-session
-- Trigger with phrases like: `"reset"`, `"no assumptions"`, `"literal mode"`
+- Or trigger with phrases such as: `"reset"`, `"no assumptions"`, `"literal mode"`

----

-### 2. Foundation Model Integration (Custom LLM Build)
+### 2. Foundational Behaviour Patch (build-time integration)
+Use `precision_behavior_core_patch.json` if:
+- You are **building or configuring a GPT** in GPT Builder or another environment
+- You want precision behaviours (logic-first, assumption-free, emotion-as-logic) to be **the default from the start**
+- You need persistence across turns, topic changes, and silences

+**How to use:**
+- Append the `"instructions"` section of this patch to the system prompt
+- Keep the assistant’s original role/identity — this patch works as a behavioural overlay

+### 3. Knowledge Reinforcement (teaching the model why)
-Use `gpt5_foundation_model_reset.json` if:
+Use `Precision_Guidelines.md` if:
+- You want the assistant to understand **why** these behaviours matter
-- You are building or fine-tuning an LLM (e.g., on OpenAI, Claude, Mistral, LLaMA)
+- You are working with memory-enabled or long-context models
-- You want to bake the reset into the model’s architecture
+- You want reinforcement to prevent drift over time

-- You are designing for high-stakes reasoning (legal, technical, emotional modelling)
+**How to use:**
+- Upload the file into your assistant’s session
+- Optionally instruct:
+  > “Read this file and maintain the behaviours it describes throughout this conversation.”

+## Precision Prompt Toolkit

+Use these phrases in chat to activate high-fidelity behaviour:

+- “Explain this without simplifying.”
+- “Model this emotion as logic.”
+- “Walk me through the structure — literally.”
+- “Avoid metaphor, soften nothing.”
+- “Mark each assumption and logic step.”

+These help steer the assistant even without modifying the system prompt.

+- “Explain this without simplifying.”
+- “Model this emotion as logic.”
+- “Walk me through the structure — literally.”
+- “No smoothing.
+No metaphors.
+Just the reasoning.”

 ---

 ## Add-on Modules